Hong Kong

 These two roads are both a no-car zone shopper's paradise, parallel to each other between Queen's Road Central and Des Voeux Road, so jam-packed with stalls and shops that the temptation of "come & get me" is hard to resist.

-Pottinger Street Central & Sheung Wan Map - c
+Pottinger Street Central Map - c

 This is located on the western side of Queen's Road Central; it is parallel to D'Aguilar Street and is about five minutes walk from MTR - Central.
 The steps are the special feature of this road; the first part of the road when turning from Queen's Road Central has been re-laid with concrete steps, but the upper part of the path still has the traditional old-fashioned stone slabs.
 In the old days people were carried up the path in sedan chairs for a fee.
 (Good old Hong Kong)